Economics

 • How important is financial market sentiment to the lives of ordinary people in a period of uncertainty and instability?

-Whatever the answers to these questions, Economics has been thrust into the limelight as never before.
+Economics has been thrust into the limelight as never before.
 If you would like to develop a deeper understanding of our recent past in the context of a rigorous academic subject, then this course might well be for you.

-Course Content & Assessment:
+Course Content & Assessment

 Paper 1 (33% 2 hours 80 marks)